OpenNER 1.0: Standardized Open-Access Named Entity Recognition Datasets in 50+ Languages: Data Sources

-The requirements we set forward for inclusion in OpenNER are as follows.
+The requirements we set for inclusion of corpora in OpenNER are as follows.

-\paragraph{Openly-Accessible} First, all datasets must be truly openly-accessible such that they can be easily and legally accessed on the open internet, without requiring the user to request the data or sign an agreement.\footnote{While all datasets we include are publicly available, some do restrict commercial usage.} Because our goal is to create a benchmark dataset that anyone can run, we cannot include datasets where the authors may not make the data available, either by never answering the request or denying it.
-We have also found that the majority of datasets only available by request have been collected in a way that violates the copyright or terms of use of data sources.
+\paragraph{Openly-Accessible} First, all datasets must be truly openly-accessible such that they can be easily and legally accessed on the open internet, without requiring the user to request the data or sign an agreement.
+We do not include datasets that are ``available by request'' because our goal is to create a benchmark dataset that anyone can automatically run.\footnote{We have also found that many datasets that are only available by request have been collected in ways that potentially violate the terms of use or copyright of data sources.} While all datasets we include are publicly available, some do restrict commercial usage.

 \paragraph{Human Annotation} Second, the data must have been manually-annotated using explicit annotation guidelines; we do not include any ``silver-standard'' datasets where all or part of the annotation was automatically generated \citep[e.g.][]{fetahu-etal-2023-semeval,pan-etal-2017-cross,zhou2023universalner}.